Generally speaking, yes. Under the Americans with Disabilities Act (ADA), food allergies are usually considered to be workplace disabilities.

 For example, if an individual meets the ADA’s definition of “disabled” because of a leg injury, and their job normally requires standing for long periods of time (such as a cashier), that individual may be able to ask for a stool or chair to rest on.

-In this situation, the request for the stool would be “reasonable” because it is a minor change to established policies that allows the disabled individual to enjoy an equal employment opportunity to other, non-disabled employees.
+In this situation, the request for the stool would be “reasonable” because it would be a minor change to an established policy that allows the disabled individual to enjoy an equal employment opportunity to other, non-disabled employees.

 In a similar fashion, requests that would seriously impact the employer’s business are generally not covered by the ADA, since such requests would be seen as “unreasonable.”